 I own a split level flat in Linslade, conveyancing was carried out in 1997.
 Can you please calculate a probable premium for a statutory lease extension?
 Similar properties in Linslade with over 90 years remaining are worth £201,000.
 The ground rent is £45 levied per year.
 The lease runs out on 21st October 2084

 With 65 years remaining on your lease we estimate the premium for your lease extension to span between £13,300 and £15,400 plus plus your own and the landlord's "reasonable" professional fees.

-The figure that we have given is a general guide to costs for renewing a lease, but we are not able to supply the actual costs without more detailed investigations.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before seeking the advice of a professional.
+The figure that we have given is a general guide to costs for renewing a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
+Do not use the figures in tribunal or court proceedings.
+There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Neither should you take any other action based on this information before seeking the advice of a professional.